top of page

 Wholly owned by William Demant, whose main brand in the UK is Oticon.

-While the product is terrific, they charge significantly more than most for it; mainly to support a bloated and largely non-audiological management structure, with large expense accounts and Company cars to pay for.
+While the product is excellent, they charge significantly more than most for it than independents; mainly to support a bloated and largely non-audiological management structure, with generous expense accounts and Company cars to pay for.

-Spend your pennies wisely and go to an independent hearing care specialist who will offer far more individual service as well as value for money.
+We'd recommend that you spend your pennies more wisely and consider an independent hearing care specialist who will offer far more choice and individual service, as well as better value for money.

 Specsavers.png